 Jade French is a researcher and museum professional based in Liverpool, UK

 RESEARCH ON INCLUSIVE CURATING

-Art as Advocacy was a 3 year research project exploring the potential for curating by learning disabled artists to act as a site for self-advocacy.
+Art as Advocacy was a three year research project exploring the potential for curating by learning disabled artists to act as a site for self-advocacy.
 Via a practice-led research approach, it brought together members of self-advocacy group Halton Speak Out and members of Bluecoat's inclusive arts project Blue Room, to curate a visual arts exhibition titled Auto Agents.
 These curators developed an exhibition theme, collaborated with artists, commissioned new artwork and designed accessible interpretation for audiences.
 This attention to the curatorial process resulted in curating not only becoming more usable by more people, but also more transparent and rigorous.
 By achieving this, this research delineates to understanding the processes and practices by which our cultural spaces can be democratised READ MORE

 ASSOCIATE ARTIST AT THE TURNPIKE